A simple generalization of Garsia's conjecture: Some basic differential geometry

 \section{Some basic differential geometry}

 In this article, we work exclusively within the smooth category.
 To fix terminology and make the article more accessible, we present a brief synthesis of the notion of connection on $S^1$--principal bundles in this section.
-The theory discussed here can be found extensively in \cite{Kobayashi1} and \cite{Kobayashi2}, and in a more synthetic way in \cite[Section 1.1]{BerlineGetzlerV}.\\ \\ We define a {\bf torus} as any manifold diffeomorphic to $S^1 \times S^1$, and a {\bf complex torus} as a torus equipped with a complex structure.
-A long the article we will denote by {\bf $\mathscr{M}$ the moduli space of conformal classes of compact surfaces of genus $1$}. \\ \\ On a $S^1$--principal bundle $\pi: P \to M$ the {\bf vertical bundle} is the subbundle $V:={\rm Ker } d \pi$ of $TP$.
-A {\bf connection} for $\pi: P \to M$ is the choice of a subbundle $H$ such that $TP=H\oplus V$ such bundle is named {\bf horizontal bundle}. \\ \\ Every $S^1$--principal bundle $P$ over a manifold comes equipped with a vertical vector field $X_\theta=\partial_\theta$ defined by
+The theory discussed here can be found extensively in \cite{Kobayashi1} and \cite{Kobayashi2}, and in a more synthetic way in \cite[Section 1.1]{BerlineGetzlerV}.\\ \\ We define a \textbf{torus} as any manifold diffeomorphic to $S^1 \times S^1$, and a \textbf{complex torus} as a torus equipped with a complex structure.
+Throughout this article, we denote by $\mathscr{M}$ the \textbf{moduli space of conformal classes of compact surfaces of genus $1$}, which is well known to be $\mathbb{H}/SL(2,\mathbb{Z})$. \\ \\ On a $S^1$--principal bundle $\pi: P \to M$ the {\bf vertical bundle} is the subbundle $V:={\rm Ker } d \pi$ of $TP$.
+A {\bf connection} for $\pi: P \to M$ is the invariant choice of a subbundle $H$ such that $TP=H\oplus V$ such bundle is named {\bf horizontal bundle}. \\ \\ Every $S^1$--principal bundle $P$ over a manifold comes equipped with a vertical vector field $X_\theta=\partial_\theta$ defined by

 Every connection of a $S^1$--principal bundle $P$ is described by a $1$--form $\varphi \in \Omega^1(P)$ which satisfies \begin{itemize} \item[i)] {\bf Verticality Condition} $\varphi (\partial_\theta)=1$. \item[ii)]{\bf Equivariance Condition} for all $g \in S^1$,